This blog contains the most recent articles from this web site.

 Husbands should be putting their wives first.
 Always.
 In everything.

-There is no point at which Jesus would put himself before the church.
+There is no point at which Yeshua would put himself before the church.
 There is no point at which a husband should put himself before his wife.

 Every decision has to be for her benefit.